Update-Install/.github/profile/README.md

 `ui source -n {name} -u {URL}` set a source for a package
 `ui install {name}` download and install the specific package

-# Advance Installation / Developing / Contributing
+# Advance Installation / Contributing
-Please refers to the [update install cli](https://github.com/Update-Install/cli) for more detailed information.
+Please refers to the [update install cli](https://github.com/Update-Install/cli) repository for more detailed information.